-For the first time, if you run into an operating system with a GNU / Linux based kernel (Ubuntu in this case), you may have difficulty updating, especially if you come from an LTS.
+For the first time, those who come across updating their operating system with a GNU / Linux based kernel (Ubuntu in this case) may have difficulty updating, especially if they come from an LTS.
 Today let's see how to upgrade to the latest version of Shuttleworth's operating system!

 1 method: Update from the package manager (GUI)

 For beginners who come from LTS and don't know how to "play" with the source manager, they may have difficulty downloading the upgrade from their package manager, so let's see how to enable updates even to non-LTS